 Lara Eviota

-Lara is a writer, producer, and consultant specializing in social impact and sustainability communications.
+Lara is a writer, producer, and communication consultant specializing in climate and social impact.
 She helps purpose-driven organizations drive change using the art of strategic content, conscious marketing, and journalism.
 Lara has bylines in Remake, Sunstar Cebu, Rappler, and elsewhere.

 Informal waste worker toils surrounded by plastic waste